COS301-SE-2026/CloudSherpa/docs/services/optimization-recommendation.md

 ### Asynchronous Optimization Worker

 This is a scheduled background process responsible for all heavy lifting.
 Driven by a standard **Spring scheduler**, the worker runs **once each day**.

 - **Scheduling & Reading**: It reads the `processing_watermark` table to see where it left off, pulls the last 24 hours of unprocessed normalized metrics from SherpaDB to update the baselines, evaluates the rules, updates the recommendations, and goes back to sleep.
-- **Calculating**: Computes heavy statistical summaries (percentiles, standard deviations) and saves them to SherpaDB.
+- **Calculating**: Computes heavy statistical summaries, including percentiles and standard deviations, and saves them to SherpaDB.
 - **Evaluating**: Runs the generated statistics against optimization rules.
-- **Resolving**: Filters out duplicate or mutually exclusive actions (e.g., choosing "Terminate" over "Downsize") and checks safety policies.
+- **Resolving**: Filters out duplicate or mutually exclusive actions, such as choosing "Terminate" over "Downsize", and checks safety policies.
-- **Persisting**: Writes the final, resolved recommendation (including the mathematical evidence) to the database.
+- **Persisting**: Writes the final, resolved recommendation, including the mathematical evidence, to the database.

 ### Service Application

 The API layer acts as a lightweight delivery mechanism.

-- **Reading**: Queries the optimization_recommendation table for active records.
+- **Reading**: Queries the `optimization_recommendation` table for active records.
-- **State Management**: Updates the status of a recommendation when a user interacts with it (e.g., changing status to ACKNOWLEDGED or DISMISSED).
+- **State Management**: Updates the status of a recommendation when a user interacts with it, such as changing the status to `ACKNOWLEDGED` or `DISMISSED`.
 - **Constraint**: The API must not calculate P95, standard deviations, or any other expensive statistics during a request.

 ### Database

-- **SherpaDB**: It provides the input context (`resources`, `normalized_costs`, `catalogs`) and stores the output artifacts (`optimization_metric_statistics`, `optimization_recommendation`, processing watermarks).
+- **SherpaDB**: It provides the input context (`resources`, `catalogs`) and stores the output artifacts (`optimization_metric_statistics`, `optimization_recommendation`, and processing watermarks).

 ### Dashboard

-- **Display**: Renders the active recommendations and their supportingevidence.
+- **Display**: Renders the active recommendations and their supporting evidence.
-- **Evidence Visualization**: Displays the underlying evidence (e.g., showing the user that their P95 CPU was only 12%) to build trust in the automated recommendation.
+- **Evidence Visualization**: Displays the underlying evidence, such as showing the user that their P95 CPU was only 12%, to build trust in the automated recommendation.
 - **Actionable Controls**: Allows the user to acknowledge or dismiss recommendations.

 ## Statistical Aggregation Approach